Want to hear about a terrible mistake I made?

 Wednesday 9th November 2016: That was the day my life changed.
 That was the day I had my first, and only gadolinium-enhanced MRI scan.
 I will never have another one.
 I’ve written about my experience here.

 That was the day I realised that the conventional medical system is desperately flawed.
+And now I know the real reason my doctor ordered a scan using contrast.
+It wasn’t because it was necessary. it wasn’t.
+It was because there’s a pharmaceutical cabal that deals in misinformation and uncertainty.
+You can find out more about it in this article.
 And that, unless I research every single investigation and treatment offered to me, I won’t understand all the implications.
 In short, I discovered that informed consent is just an illusion.

 Doctors seldom have the knowledge to advise patients about the true risks and benefits of the treatments, surgeries, and investigations they are offering.
 They don’t have the time to search the literature.
 Even if they did, seldom do they have the skills to critically appraise those studies.
 Nor do they have access to unpublished data.